eduairet/docker_kubernetes_practical_guide/exercices/10-containerized-fullstack-app/README.md

 ## Running the App

-- Create a network for the app
+- Create a network to be shared by the containers
   ```sh
   docker network create fullstack-app
   ```